OleVik/grav-plugin-twigfeeds/README.md

 For example, starting at 0 and ending at 10 would return a total of 10 items from the feed.
 You could also limit the results in Twig using the [slice-filter](http://twig.sensiolabs.org/doc/2.x/filters/slice.html) with `|slice(start, length)` or `[start:length]`.

 **Note:** If you use a feed that is secured with HTTPS, then your server setup must be able to connect with this through Curl.
 Otherwise you'll get an error like this `curl: (60) SSL certificate problem: unable to get local issuer certificate`.
 A quick [how-to](https://www.saotn.org/dont-turn-off-curlopt_ssl_verifypeer-fix-php-configuration/).
-Further, your feed's encoding must match the encoding your server returns, or the PicoFeed-library's parser may fail.
+Further, your feed's encoding must match the encoding your server returns, or the parser-library may fail.

 Since v4.0.0 all tags, including non-standard ones, are retrieved.
 Eg., `itunes:duration` can be found in the `elements`-array of a feed item that has it, and could return `01:21:43`.
 Depending on how the feed sets the data in non-standard tags, it may require special handling in Twig: The returned tag can be a single array-item or contain multiple items, and if the tag contains a colon (`:`) you must treat this using Twig's `attribute()`.
 For example: